 What is Discrimination?

-Discrimination is generally defined as a materially adverse action that interferes with or limits a person’s employment or academic status that is taken because of an individual’s race, color, national origin, age, religion, sex, sexual orientation, gender identity or expression, veteran status, disability or genetic information.
+ETSU policy defines discrimination as a materially adverse action that interferes with or limits a person’s employment or academic status that is taken because of an individual’s race, color, national origin, age, religion, sex, sexual orientation, gender identity or expression, veteran status, disability or genetic information.

 What is Harassment?